stealth/crash/README.md

 On OSX you want to install *OpenSSL* via `brew install openssl@1.1` or by hand before `make`.

+On Windows you need to install [cygwin](https://cygwin.com/install.html) and select the appropriate `gcc, gcc-g++, perl, openssl (1.1.1), libssl (1.1.1), libssl-devel (1.1.1), make` and `git` packages before the build in order to clone and `make` this repo.
+Make sure your openssl versions for the tool itself, the runtime libs and devel package are all the same.

 *crash* was successfully tested on *Linux, FreeBSD, NetBSD, OpenSolaris, OSX and Android*.

 After that, to generate the required server and authentication keys: